 APA Speech 2014

+ARE WE READY

 OUR FUTURE IS NOW:

-Are We Ready for the Changes We Need?
+Are We Ready for Change ?

 Jeffrey Lieberman, M.D.

+Are We ready for change

+What does this mean to change

+How can we do this

 Andrew, thank you for those kind and inspiring words.
 It’s an honor to be introduced by you and always a pleasure to hear your eloquent oration.
 Your literary works, such as the Noon Day Demon and, Far from the Tree--and your most recent New Yorker Article about Adam Lanza --are amazing contributions to the field of psychiatry and to our society.
 You are a unique and much-needed voice in American Letters, and I’m proud to call you a friend.
 Let’s give Andrew Solomon a big hand.